cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/jwt.md

 ### TokenLookup

 There are four options for declaring the source of a token as a key-value pair, with the default value being `header:Authorization`.
-If more than one token source is declared, the first that satisfies the input format is selected.
+If more than one token source is declared, the first that satisfies the input format is selected, separated by `,`.
 If the token is not obtained, it will continue to obtain token from the next declared data source.

 Sample Code: